 Main content starts here, tab to start navigating

-The Oyster Riot is a celebration of the pairing of oysters and wines.
-It is a one price, all-inclusive food, wine and music party.
+The Oyster Riot is a one price, all-inclusive food, wine and music party.
 If you have not been, think fun cocktail party.
-If you have been, you know it ain’t no cocktail party, it’s a Riot!
+If you have been, you know it ain’t no cocktail party, it’s a RIOT!

 How are the oysters chosen?